ttlion/sdtDBN/README.md

 java -jar sdtDBN_v0_0_1.jar -fromFile obj_saved.txt
 ```

-the program would output the sdtDBN stored in the file obj_saved.txt, which means the output would be the same as the output presented in example 1 (plus the parameters of the learned sdtDBN, as explained next).
+the program would output the sdtDBN stored in the file obj_saved.txt, which means the output would be the same as the output presented in [Example 1][ex1] (plus the parameters of the learned sdtDBN, as explained next).

 The arguments **-toFile** and **-fromFile** can be combined with the several situations presented in previous examples.